Sending unencrypted data between peers in multiplayer game can make your game vulnerable to many kinds of hacker attacks.

 While (a) might only create performance challenge, the (b) is difficult to solve in general.
 The question one shall ask here is: how can I verify that the public key I have received from remote peer hasn’t been hacked halfway through?
 This problem is well known as MITM (“Man In The Middle” attack) and the way modern world deals with it is via Public Key Infrastructure (PKI).
 The key element of PKI are Certificate Authorities which issue reliable certificates to others.
 The whole PKI is organized in a tree like structure.
 Some Certification Authorities issue root certificates to other Certification Authorities, and then Certification Authorities issue certificates to anyone else.
 To be able to make use of PKI one needs root certificate that would let them get certificate of any other entity.
 Such root certificates are typically stored hidden in hardware and/or software (e.g. in your web browser).

 One might say all this isn’t very good solution because it is based on assumption that we have some non-hacked root certificate.
 But in the very darkest scenario you could imagine your hardware and software could be totally hacked and so all your root certificates could be modified!
-That is true but no matter how much you complain about this solution, it seems this is the best one that humanity came up with so far when it comes to reliable encrypted communication over the internet 🙂
+That is true but no matter how much you complain about this solution, it seems this is the best one that humanity came up with so far when it comes to reliable encrypted communication over the internet.

 So… ideally what you might want to do when making very secure multiplayer game (that is one that encrypts all of its data) is you should first get certificate issued by CA. Then you should use it to get individual peers to exchange public keys via your certified “master server”.
 Once that’s done you can start secure communication directly between peers.
-It is likely that this is exactly what major game publishing platforms like LIVE or PSN do internally to provide security for their multiplayer games though it’s not known and so bear in mind this is only my guess!

 Note also that an asymmetric key based encryption might be an overkill for your game due to unacceptable performance.
 For this reason some multiplayer games, in particular fast paced “real real-time” games, decide to use different approach – a combination of symmetric and asymmetric key based methods.
 An asymmetric one is typically only used to initially exchange (or establish) symmetric key that is then used for regular data encryption using symmetric key based encryption.
 Note: while it might be okay for computer games it is most likely not okay for businesses where money is involved.

-A common combination of asymmetric and symmetric key based methods used in multiplayer games is, for example, Diffi-Helman and Blowfish algorithms.
+A common combination of asymmetric and symmetric key based methods used in multiplayer games is, for example, Diffie-Helman and Blowfish algorithms.
 Fortunately implementations of both of them are freely available, for example in OpenSSL library.

 In the next part of the article I’m going to present a small C++ library that could be used to facilitate both key-exchange and encryption of the data using mentioned algorithms.